As a suburb of Birmingham, Alabama, Mountain Brook allows visitors easy access to all the city’s attractions.

 1. Cahaba River Walk

-With abundant hiking trails, fishing spots and several swimming holes, it’s easy to spend an entire day by the Cahaba River.
+With abundant hiking trails, fishing spots and several swimming holes, it’s easy for me to spend an entire day by the Cahaba River.

 Located a few miles from Mountain Brook, visitors can enjoy canoeing, kayaking and boating, or if you wish to remain on dry land, stroll along nature trails to see hundreds of species of plants and wildlife.